 Severe Traumatic Brain Injury Guidelines

-Ohio brain injury attorneys who handle severe brain injury cases resulting from an automobile or truck crash, an explosion, a work accident, an electrocution and other acts of negligence must be well-versed in all aspects of the injury, the law governing liability, and how to calculate all economic losses suffered by the brain injured client, including lost wages and benefits and the costs of future care.
-Additionally, to fully protect the brain injured client, the attorney must understand the interplay between the civil action and other sources of recovery such as Workers Compensation, Medicare, Medicaid and private health insurance.
-Finally, in order to preserve any funds recovered on the brain injured client’s behalf, the injury lawyers must understand those probate and financial planning tools that are available.
+Ohio brain injury attorneys who handle severe brain injury cases resulting from an automobile or truck crash, an explosion, a work accident, an electrocution and other acts of negligence must be well-versed in all aspects of the injury, the law governing liability, and how to calculate all economic losses suffered by the brain-injured client, including lost wages and benefits and the costs of future care.
+Additionally, to fully protect the brain-injured client, the attorney must understand the interplay between a civil action and other sources of recovery such as Workers Compensation, Medicare, Medicaid, and private health insurance.
+Finally, in order to preserve any funds recovered on the brain-injured client’s behalf, the injury lawyers must understand those probate and financial planning tools that are available.

 People interested in learning more about our firm’s legal services, including medical malpractice in Ohio, call an attorney, like a brain injury lawyer in Cleveland, OH, and ask questions or send us information about a particular case by phone or email.
 There is no charge for contacting us regarding your inquiry.
 A member of our medical-legal team will respond within 24 hours.